 2. Furnishings - Depending on the type of event you are hosting, it may be important to think about why types of tables and chairs they have in-house.
-If they are something that will work for your event, it could be an additional line item in your budget to supplement.
+If they are not something that will work for your event, it could add an additional line item in your budget to supplement.

 4. Security - There are many levels to this, but it's important to know how they will monitor who is coming into your space and how it will be reserved for your group.
 If you need additional levels of security, inquiring about their in-house team and how you can work together is always a key factor.

 5. Sounds - Think about your type of event and how sound will affect it.
 Is it a quiet meeting where outside noise will be a disturbance?
 Or is it a lively cocktail reception that the silence of the venue will be a drag?
+Evaluating how many event spaces are around the room and the potential for other events going on at the same time are important questions.

 Can we get an Amen?
 Sometimes you just have to figure it out on the way.
 And sometimes, that's when the best things happen.
 More times than not, we get approached with events with short turn around times.
 We don't have the luxury of our brainstorming sessions and research we generally perform before producing an event.
 Instead we have to jump right off the cliff and figure it out.
 We personally find that this is when some of the best magic happens.
 There's not time for second guessing decisions and you are forced to just go with your gut instinct!
 While planning is in our blood, there is something to be said for not planning at all.